Jatiya Party (Manju)

 The Jatiya Party (Manju) (জাতীয় পার্টি (মঞ্জু)) is a political party in Bangladesh, led by Anwar Hossain Manju.
 It is a splinter group of the original Jatiya Party, that was founded by military ruler Hussain Muhammad Ershad.
-It broke away from the original Jatiya Party in the late 1990s, both of its top leaders served as ministers under HM Ershad's rule.
+The Manju faction broke away from the original Jatiya Party in 1999 when Anwar Hossain Manju refused to leave the First Hasina ministry and follow party leader Ershad in an alliance with the Bangladesh Nationalist Party.

 The party is registered with the Election Commission of Bangladesh as Jatiya Party-JP.